DavidMS51/TFWordclock/README.md

 Notes:

-German version not implimented in r3 version
+German version not implementedin r3 version

 Wordclockrx.py and timewrdxca.py must be in the same directory

-where x is the current revison code
+where x is the current revision code

 Wordclockr3.py
 timewrd4ca.py